 Introduction to Python StopIteration

-The following article provides an outline for Python StopIteration.
-As we are well aware of the topic ‘iterator’ and ‘iterable’ in Python.
+The following article outlines Python StopIteration as we know the topic ‘iterator’ and ‘iterable’ in Python.
 The basic idea of what the ‘iterator’ is?
-Iterator is basically an object that holds a value (generally a countable number) which is iterated upon.
-Iterator in Python uses the __next__() method in order to traverse to the next value.
-In order to tell that there are no more values that need to be traversed by the __next__() method, a StopIteration statement is used.
-Programmers usually write a terminating condition inside __next__() method in order to stop it after the specified condition is reached.
+An iterator is an object that holds a value (generally a countable number) that is iterated upon.
+Iterator in Python uses the __next__() method to traverse to the next value.
+To tell that no more deals need to be traversed by the __next__() process, a StopIteration statement is used.
+Programmers usually write a terminating condition inside the __next__() method to stop it after reaching the specified state.

 Syntax of Python StopIteration